jkitchin/literature-alerts/md/water-splitting.md

 [Huiling Huang](https://openalex.org/A5064506661), [Lei Lei](https://openalex.org/A5039360390), [Xin He](https://openalex.org/A5004847981), [Jiaojiao Xin](https://openalex.org/A5042535580), [Jin Huang](https://openalex.org/A5065774274), [Zhong Zhang](https://openalex.org/A5021269788), [Fu‐Ping Huang](https://openalex.org/A5075387854), Inorganic chemistry.
 None(None)] 2024.https://doi.org/10.1021/acs.inorgchem.4c01254.

 The accurate manipulation of the species and locations of catalytic centers is crucial for regulating the catalytic activity of catalysts, which is essential for their efficient design and development.
-Metal–organic frameworks (MOFs) with coordinated metal sites are ideal materials for investigating the origin of catalytic activity.
-In this study, we present a Ni2-MOF featuring novel Ni-based binuclear nodes with open metal sites (OMSs) and saturated metal sites (SMSs).
-The nickel was replaced by iron to obtain Ni1Fe1-MOF.
-In the electrocatalytic oxygen evolution reaction, Ni1Fe1-MOF exhibited an overpotential and Tafel slope of 370 mV@10 mA cm–2 and 87.06 mV dec–1, respectively, which were higher than those of Ni2-MOF (283 mV@10 mA cm–2 and 39.59 mV dec–1, respectively), demonstrating the superior performance of Ni1Fe1-MOF.
-Furthermore, theoretical calculations revealed that iron as an SMS may effectively regulate the electronic structure of the nickel catalytic center to reduce the free energy barrier ΔG*OH of the rate-determining step.
+Metal-organic frameworks (MOFs) with coordinated metal sites are ideal materials for investigating the origin of catalytic activity.
+In this study, we present a Ni